cloud-gov/cg-site/content/docs/ops/create-org.md

 Non-sandbox organizations need to be created by hand.
 To do so:

-1. The [organization request form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSd4HmcGfJW3EBnpewTFDD-urRFPp1LN0DcwNB_FxZgUn8ho9g/viewform?c=0&w=1) should be filled out by you or the tenant.
+1. The [organization request form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSd4HmcGfJW3EBnpewTFDD-urRFPp1LN0DcwNB_FxZgUn8ho9g/viewform?c=0&w=1) should be filled out by a cloud.gov team member or the tenant.
+1. After requesting an org, a cloud.gov Business Unit person must verify the org request and check that all the necessary info is there.
+They automatically receive a notification (it goes to Zendesk), but if they haven't responded yet and you need a response soon, ask in #cloud-gov-business for a cloud.gov Business Unit person to take a look.
+They will verify the info and assign the Zendesk ticket to a person who can run the command (this may be you if you have permission).
 1. Run the [`cf-create-org`](https://github.com/18F/cg-scripts/blob/master/cf-create-org.sh) script.
 You will need the following information, some of which is in the [form output](https://docs.google.com/spreadsheets/d/1Bdzl9n2E1MXWV4elXvZ-nYuZmmEj4PEU-u5aZlNGZF4/edit#gid=131031416) (consult the script itself for how to pass in the arguments):
    * **Agency**: the requesting agency, column B of the form output.
    * **Note**: currently provided by first-tier support.